DNS

 xlt.dns.shuffleAddresses = true

-• cacheAddresses: Enable caching of resolved addresses for the whole lifetime of a WebClient which is typically a transaction unless special scenarios have been implemented to simulate using a second virtual browser for instance
+- cacheAddresses: Enables caching of resolved addresses for the entire lifetime of a WebClient, which is typically a transaction unless special scenarios have been implemented (e.g., to simulate using a second virtual browser).

-• shuffleAddresses: Enables a random selection of IPs from returned list instead of using the first one all the time (Java standard behavior)
+- shuffleAddresses: Enables random selection of IPs from the returned list instead of always using the first one (Java’s standard behavior).

 Use Only One Address

-In case a host name is resolved to more than one IP address, the underlying HttpClient will try one IP after the other until a connection could be established.
+If a hostname is resolved to more than one IP address, the underlying HttpClient will try one IP after another until a connection can be established.
 This process is silent.
-Issues are only noticed if none of the given IPs could be contacted, because only then will we see exceptions bubbling up.
-This might lead to hard to explain results, especially when the total request runtime and socket timings do not match.
+Issues are noticed only if none of the given IPs can be contacted because only then will exceptions bubble up.
+This might lead to difficult-to-explain results, especially when the total request runtime and socket timings do not match.

-If you suspect issues with one of the servers, but these issues are masked by the silent failover to another server, you can debug this much better by limiting the selection list.
-Set the following property and XLT will randomly pick a single IP address from the list of available addresses:
+If you suspect issues with one of the servers, but these issues are masked by the silent failover to another, you can debug this more effectively by limiting the selection list.
+Set the following property, and XLT will randomly pick a single IP address from the list of available addresses:

 xlt.dns.pickOneAddressRandomly = true

-If the server with the chosen IP address has issues, you will spot them immediately.
-And when you combine this property with xlt.dns.recordAddresses=true, you will immediately know which IP/server instance is the offending one.
+If the server with the chosen IP address has issues, you will identify them immediately.
+When you combine this property with xlt.dns.recordAddresses=true

 Changing Cache Time

-The standard DNS handler of Java caches entries sometimes beyond the regular cache lifetime announced during resolution.
-To overwrite this and ask more often for a new resolution, set the cache duration.
-But please keep in mind that a low value might cause unwanted high traffic to your next resolver.
+Java’s standard DNS handler sometimes caches entries beyond the regular cache lifetime announced during resolution.
+To override this and request new resolutions more often, set the cache duration.
+However, keep in mind that a low value might cause unwanted high traffic to your next resolver.

 xlt.dns.providers.platform.cache.duration = 30

-Please note that this value only applies to the Java resolution cache.
+Note that this value applies only to the Java resolution cache.
 When you set the alternative provider, this value is not used.

 Using an Alternative Provider

-XLT brings a second way of resolving DNS names and uses dnsjava for that.
-Before you change this, make sure you understand the problem you want to solve.
-DNS resolution by Java improves with new Java releases and hence the reason for adding dnsjava to support eDNS and allow us to overwrite the DNS servers might not longer hold true.
+XLT provides a second way of resolving DNS names, using dnsjava for that purpose.
+Before you change this, ensure you understand the problem you want to solve.
+DNS resolution by Java improves with new Java releases; hence, the reason for adding dnsjava to support eDNS and allow overriding DNS servers may no longer hold true.

-Especially when you have trouble resolving DNS names behind CDNs, where the CDN load balances using DNS entries, trying this alternative provider might be an option.
-It supports EDNS which is an extension to DNS and allows the resolver to return data based on the users location instead of its own location or subnet.
+Especially if you have trouble resolving DNS names behind CDNs where the CDN load balances using DNS entries, trying this alternative provider might be an option.
+It supports EDNS, an extension to DNS that allows the resolver to return data based on the user’s location instead of its own location or subnet.

 xlt.dns.provider = platform

-Additional settings permit to customize the behavior of dnsjava:
+Additional settings allow customizing the behavior of dnsjava:

 ## Settings for the DnsJava-based DNS service provider.